tegonal/gt/README.md

 # adds the remote tegonal-scripts with url https://github.com/tegonal/scripts
 gt remote add -r tegonal-scripts -u https://github.com/tegonal/scripts

+# adds the remote test with url https://github.com/tegonal/test
+# specifying that this repo has most likely no GPG keys setup -- if so,
+# then --unsecure true is added to the pull.args
+gt remote add -r test -u https://github.com/tegonal/test --unsecure true

+# adds the remote tegonal-gh-commons with url https://github.com/tegonal/github-commons
+# specifying that only tags matching the given tag-filter shall be considered when
+# determining the latest version (when using `gt pull` or `gt update` without specifying a tag)
+gt remote add -r tegonal-gh-commons -u https://github.com/tegonal/github-commons --tag-filter "^commons-.*" true

 # lists all existing remotes
 gt remote list